On the Decision Boundaries of Neural Networks: A Tropical Geometry Perspective

 \section{Introduction}

 }

 \IEEEPARstart{D}{eep} Neural Networks (DNNs) have demonstrated outstanding performance across a variety of research domains, including computer vision \cite{krizhevsky2012imagenet}, speech recognition \cite{hinton2012speech}, natural language processing \cite{bahdanau2015translate, devlin2018bert}, quantum chemistry \cite{schuett2017quantum}, and healthcare \cite{ardila2019lung, zhou2019autism} to name a few \cite{lecun2015deep}.
 Nevertheless, a rigorous interpretation of their success remains elusive \cite{shalev2014understanding}.
 For instance, in an attempt to uncover the expressive power of DNNs, the work of \cite{montufar2014number} studied the complexity of functions computable by DNNs that have piecewise linear activations.
 They derived a lower bound on the maximum number of linear regions.
 Several other works have followed to improve such estimates under certain assumptions \cite{arora2016understanding}.
 In addition, and in attempt to understand some of the subtle behaviours DNNs exhibit, \eg the sensitive reaction of DNNs to small input perturbations, several works directly investigated the decision boundaries induced by a DNN for classification.
 The work of \cite{curvetare_reg} showed that the smoothness of these decision boundaries and their curvature can play a vital role in network robustness.
 Moreover, the expressiveness of these decision boundaries at perturbed inputs was studied in \cite{he2018decision}, where it was shown that these boundaries do not resemble the boundaries around benign inputs.
 The work of \cite{li2018decision} showed that under certain assumptions, the decision boundaries of the last fully connected layer of DNNs will converge to a linear SVM.
-Also, \cite{beise2018decisionnarrow} showed that the decision regions of DNNs with width smaller than the input dimension are unbounded.
+Moreover, several works \cite{Lyu2020Gradient} studied the behaviour of decision boundaries when training homogeneous networks with regularized gradient descent along with their generalization capacity compared to randomly initialized networks \cite{cao2019generalization}.
+Also, \cite{beise2018decisionnarrow} showed that the decision regions of DNNs with strictly monotonic nonlinear activations can be unbounded when the DNNs' width is smaller than or equal to the input dimension.